This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Providing Hiding Places and Climbing Structures

-Here are three simple ideas to boost spatial complexity:
+Here are three quick ideas to enhance your terrarium’s enclosure design:

 Importance of a Thermometer and Hydrometer